zer0dayEurope/SEPCAT/README.md

 SEPCAT is a simple PHP Static Code Analysis (SCA) tool written in Perl.
 It could be used to quickly test a PHP project that you think may have some potential vulnerabilities.

+# Functionality based on DevBug (http://devbug.co.uk)
+#
+# DevBug was created by Ryan Dewhurst (www.dewhurstsecurity.com)
+# as part of his undergraduate university thesis.

 #### WARNING

 This is an alpha version.
 It is not recommended to use in a production environment yet.
 I'm sharing this code only for testing.
 There will be a lot of changes, before release of usable version.